chrisnoonan98675/site/xl-release/how-to/jira-plugin.markdown

 * **New Status**: The new status of the issue; refer to the [JIRA Workflow documentation](https://confluence.atlassian.com/display/JIRA/What+is+Workflow) for a complete list
 * **Comment**: The text of a comment to add to the issue

-The output of the task is `issues`, a key-value map containing all updated issues
+The output of the task is `issues`, a key-value map consisting of the issue ID and summary (title) of all updated issues

 ![JIRA task](../images/jira-update-issues-by-query-task-details.png)